 iAID Home Health Care Services

-The iAID Neuromuscular Care team offer comprehensive non-medical home care services to individuals suffering from a variety of neuromuscular conditions.
+The iAID Care team offer comprehensive non-medical home care services to individuals suffering from a variety of neuromuscular conditions.
 Our dedicated, compassionate home care referral team is committed to helping individuals suffering from Amyotrophic Lateral Sclerosis (ALS), Multiple Sclerosis (MS) or Parkinson’s cope with their challenges and live a rich quality lifestyle.
-Our Neuromuscular specialists are accordingly educated and highly trained, hence possess sufficient experience to provide the highest quality of care.
+Our care team are highly trained, hence possess sufficient experience to provide the highest quality of care.

 Amyotrophic lateral sclerosis (ALS), also referred to as "Lou Gehrig's Disease," is a degenerative Neuromuscular disease that affects nerve cells in the brain and the spinal cord.
 The progressive degeneration of these cells initially begins with the weakening of the motor neurons throughout the body eventually leads to their death.
 When the motor neurons die, the ability of the brain to initiate and control muscle movement is lost.
 With voluntary muscle action progressively affected, patients with advanced stages of the disease may potentially become totally paralyzed.